learn-co-curriculum/react-hooks-props-destructuring/README.md

 }
 ```

-Now, does that not look cleaner and more reusable compared to our hard coded
+Now, does that not look cleaner and more reusable compared to the hard-coded
-example or what!?
+version?

 ## Destructuring Props

-Since we know that a React function will only every get called with one
+Since we know that a React function will only ever get called with one argument,
-argument, and that argument will be the **props** object, we can take advantage
+and that argument will be the **props** object, we can take advantage of a
-of a modern JavaScript feature called [**destructuring**][destructuring] to make
+modern JavaScript feature called [**destructuring**][destructuring] to make our
-our component even cleaner:
+component even cleaner:

 ```jsx
 function MovieCard({ title, posterSrc, genres }) {